ryankinal/campaignnotes/koi-clan/notes.md

 	* He didn't detect it recenlty
 	* But she had some Jade Leaf Tea
 	* Super illegal
-* Yoshi advocates for the Usagi that has been held captive
+* Yoshi advocates for the Usagi Koichi that has been held captive
 * More exposition!
 * Fumetsu observes how Sango's body is dealt with
 	* It's shoved in a coffin